 The optional policy description can be up to 100 characters.

-- Select at least one built-in pattern or built-in keyword list from the Sensitive Content Patterns section, a Custom Keywords List, standard or custom Document Properties in Microsoft or PDF files, a built-in document template from the Document Templates section, File Types (Microsoft Office and PDF files only at this time), or File & Folder Metadata.
+- Select at least one of the following: built-in pattern or built-in keyword list from the Sensitive Content Patterns section, a Custom Keywords List, standard or custom Document Properties in Microsoft or PDF files, a built-in document template from the Document Templates section, File Types (Microsoft Office and PDF files only at this time), or File & Folder Metadata.

 - You can choose one of two possible ways to match your policy against files: Any or all of the following criteria.

 With the ANY option, the policy matches files that contain any of the selected patterns, keywords, document properties, document templates, file types, or metadata.

 With the ALL option, the policy matches files that contain of all of the selected patterns, keywords, document properties, document templates, file types, and metadata.